 Would you like information on the following?
 Check all that apply.

 In today’s connected world, just about everyone interacts with a computer system.
 Daily activities that once required in-person assistance can now be completed on a computer.
 With the continued advancement in technology, the need for trained professionals to create and support these systems grows.

 At Clark, students can begin their academic path in Computer Science at a lower cost.
 Our program provides students with classroom theory that materializes into a one-year project for an integrated learning experience.

 Instructors maintain close ties with students and learning institutions to ensure Clark students take only courses necessary to explore transfer options.
 Many of our students continue to Washington four-year universities, University of Portland, and Oregon State University to earn their bachelor's degree.

-For students exploring an academic path in computer science, review our educational guide.
+For students exploring an academic path in computer science, review our entry guide.
 This flowchart showcases Clark’s introductory courses in engineering and computer science.